apptainer/singularity-userdocs/quick_start.rst

 .. code-block:: none

-    $ singularity pull library://sylabsed/examples/lolcow
+    $ apptainer pull library://sylabsed/examples/lolcow

 Shell
 =====

-The `shell <cli/singularity_shell.html>`_
+The `shell <cli/apptainer_shell.html>`_
 command allows you to spawn a new shell within your container and interact with it as though it were a small virtual machine.

 .. code-block:: none

-    $ singularity shell lolcow_latest.sif
+    $ apptainer shell lolcow_latest.sif

-    Singularity lolcow_latest.sif:~>
+    apptainer lolcow_latest.sif:~>

 The change in prompt indicates that you have entered the container (though you should not rely on that to determine whether you are in container or not).

-Once inside of a Singularity container, you are the same user as you are on the host system.
+Once inside of a apptainer container, you are the same user as you are on the host system.

 .. code-block:: none

-    Singularity lolcow_latest.sif:~> whoami
+    apptainer lolcow_latest.sif:~> whoami
     david

-    Singularity lolcow_latest.sif:~> id
+    apptainer lolcow_latest.sif:~> id
     uid=1000(david) gid=1000(david) groups=1000(david),4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),116(lpadmin),126(sambashare)

 ``shell`` also works with the ``library://``, ``docker://``, and ``shub://``